Minimum-Phase Calibration of Sampling Oscilloscopes

-Andrew Dienstfrey, Paul D. Hale, Darryl A. Keenan, Tracy S. Clement, Dylan Williams
+Andrew M. Dienstfrey, Paul D. Hale, Darryl A. Keenan, Tracy S. Clement, Dylan F. Williams

-We describe an algorithm for determining the minimum phase of a linear, time-invariant response function from its magnitude.
-The procedure is based on Kramers-Kronig relations in combination with auxiliary direct measurements of the desired phase response.
-We demonstrate that truncation of the Hilbert transform operator required by the theory gives rise to large errors in estimated phase.
-Although large in magnitude, we claim that these errors may be approximated using a small number of specialized basis functions.
-As an example, we obtain a minimum-phase calibration of a digital high-speed sampling oscilloscope in the frequency-domain.
-This result rests on data obtained by the electro-optic sampling system (EOS) developed at the National Institute of Standards and Technology in combination with a microwave swept-sine calibration procedure.
-The EOS calibration yields magnitude and phase information over a broad bandwidth, yet has degraded uncertainty estimates at lower frequencies, in this example from DC to less than one GHz.
-The swept-sine procedure returns only the magnitude of the oscilloscope response function, yet may be performed on a fine frequency grid from DC to several GHz.
-Applying the algorithm described in this paper results in a minimum-phase calibration that spans frequencies from DC to 110 GHz, and is traceable to fundamental units.
-The validity of the minimum-phase character of the oscilloscope response function over a large bandwidth is determined as part of our analysis.
+We describe an algorithm for determining the minimum phase of a linear time-invariant response function from its magnitude.
+The procedure is based on Kramers Kronig relations in combination with auxiliary direct measurements of the desired phase response.
+We demonstrate that truncation of the Hilbert transform gives rise to large errors in estimated phase, but that these errors may be approximated using a small number of basis functions.
+As an example, we obtain a minimum-phase calibration of a sampling oscilloscope in the frequency domain.
+This result rests on data obtained by an electrooptic sampling (EOS) technique in combination with a swept-sine calibration procedure.
+The EOS technique yields magnitude and phase information over a broad bandwidth, yet has degraded uncertainty estimates from dc to approximately 1 GHz.
+The swept-sine procedure returns only the magnitude of the oscilloscope response function, yet may be performed on a fine frequency grid from about 1 MHz to several gigahertz.
+The resulting minimum-phase calibration spans frequencies from dc to 110 GHz, and is traceable to fundamental units.
+The validity of the minimum-phase character of the oscilloscope response function at frequencies common to both measurements is determined as part of our analysis.
 A full uncertainty analysis is provided.

 IEEE Transactions on Microwave Theory and Techniques